 We offer advice and information on all vulval pain matters.
-You can read detailed information about Vulvodynia, Vestibulodynia, Lichen Sclerosus, and other conditions.
-We also have information on sex, pregnancy, and other good advice.
+You can read detailed information about vulvodynia, vestibulodynia, lichen sclerosus, and other vulval pain conditions.
+We also have information on sex and vulval pain, pregnancy and vulval pain, and other general good advice.
 Find out more about us.

 UPDATE: Southampton University vulvodynia study

 The Southampton University study exploring the experience of vulval pain for UK women and their partners is now closed to new participants.